AydinTheFirst/easypanel.js/README.md

   // user token which can be claimed at https://easypanel.example.com/settings/users - Settings > Users
   token: process.env.token,

+  // when set to true it validates the token, when it fails, throws error
+  validate: true,
 });

 const projects = await client.projects.list();